pachterlab/gget/docs/src/en/mutate.md

 Do not merge identical mutant sequences in the output (by default, identical sequences will be merged by concatenating the sequence headers for all identical sequences).

 **Optional arguments to generate additional output**
-This output will be stored in a copy of the `mutations` DataFrame.
+This output is activated using the  `--update_df` flag and will be stored in a copy of the `mutations` DataFrame.

-`-udf` `--update_df`
-Updates the input `mutations` DataFrame to include additional columns with the mutation type, wildtype nucleotide sequence, and mutant nucleotide sequence (only valid if `mutations` is a .csv or .tsv file).

 `-udf_o` `--update_df_out`
 Path to output csv file containing the updated DataFrame, e.g. 'path/to/mutations_updated.csv'.
 Only valid when used with `--update_df`.